Inspector and object properties

 All score elements, except frames, display this category in the Inspector when selected.
 It allows you to set visibility, color, and adjust the position using vertical offset and horizontal offset values.
 Snap to grid buttons are also provided.
 The various options are as follows:

 Visible: Unchecking this box makes selected elements invisible.
 Invisible elements do not appear in the music when printed out or exported as a PDF or image.
-They will turn gray in the display to show that they are invisible (if you want invisible elements to be completely invisible on the screen as well as in the output, select View → Show Invisible).
+They will turn gray in the display to show that they are invisible (if you want invisible elements to be completely invisible on the screen as well as in the output, then from the menu select View → Show Invisible).
 You can also use the keyboard shortcut V to toggle the visibility of selected elements (i.e., switch between visible and invisible).

 Color: Clicking on the rectangle opens a "Color Select" dialog which allows you to adjust the color and opacity of selected elements.

 Horizontal offset and Vertical offset: Allow you to fine-tune the placement of an individual element by inputting exact values for its offset from the default position.
+Enter the number of spaces you wish to move the element.
+Negative to move left or up, positive for right or down.

 This category is displayed only when you have selected a mixture of different types of elements, and allows editing of color and visibility only.